 Religious people have been seen to cheat less than non-religious persons.
 It has been observed that people who regularly attend prayers are less inclined to cheat.
 It is believed that God assists people in choosing the correct path and keeps them away from being distracted.

-According to Robert Weiss, MSW, and author, some people are genetically predisposed to the excitement gene.
+Robert Weiss, MSW and author, says that some people are genetically predisposed to the excitement gene.
 However, not all of them need to engage in such activities.
 When it comes to a tendency to sexual infidelity, other elements such as environment, willpower, and life experiences play a significant impact.

 A man with a lower IQ may cheat on his wife.
-This idea on evolution history is revealed by Satoshi Kanazawa of the London School of Economics and Political Science.
-According to the belief, a smarter man may cheat on his better half less.
-Sexual exclusivity is more important to highly intelligent people than it is too less intelligent people.
+Satoshi Kanazawa of the London School of Economics and Political Science revealed this idea on evolution history.
+He believes a smarter man may cheat less on his other half.
+Sexual exclusivity is more important to highly intelligent people than to less intelligent people.
 He further said that there is no link between intellect and fidelity in the case of women since they are expected to remain faithful to their partners even in polygamous communities.

-In a poll conducted by Gleeden, about 8000 people took part.
-When on a business trip, 62% of men and 56.7% of women admitted to cheating on their spouse by having an affair with someone.
+About 8000 people took part in a poll conducted by Gleeden.
+When on a business trip, 62% of men and 56.7% of women admitted to cheating on their spouses by having an affair with someone.
 27.8% of women and 61% of men admit to having an affair with their coworkers.

-One of the criteria that determines the proportion of cheating is your academic status.
+One of the criteria that determine the predisposition to infidelity is your academic status.
 18% of cheaters were enrolled in college, and 15.7% of cheaters graduated with a bachelor’s degree.
-In the same way, 14.75% of cheaters were in high school or below.
+At the same time, 14.75% of cheaters were in high school.

 Cheating on one-night stands is very common.
 Couples want to keep an extramarital affair running for a limited time.
 If they are sexually attracted to each other, it will not last long.
-It was shown through a study that just 10% of relationships last longer than 6 months.
+A study showed that just 10% of relationships last longer than six months.
 Almost 25% of all relationships last less than a week, and 64.8% of these relationships last less than six months.

-According to a study conducted by the American Sociological Association, partners who earn less are more prone to cheat.
+As per a study by the American Sociological Association, partners earning less are more prone to cheat.
 According to the research, 15% of jobless husbands cheat on their wives.
-Only 5% of housewives who are dependent on their husband’s income, on the other hand, cheat on him.
+Only 5% of housewives who depend on their husband’s income cheat.
 In comparison, the statistics cheating ratio of working women and financially independent husbands is substantially lower.

 It’s hard to quantify the actual percentage of married couples that cheat.
 According to different studies, married males cheat more frequently than married women.
 Approximately 15-20% of married couples cheat on each other.
 With the couple’s age, this percentage rises.

-According to the study titled America’s Generation Gap in Extramarital Affairs, 20% of elderly couples admit to cheating at least once throughout their long marriage.
+According to the study titled America’s Generation Gap in Extramarital Affairs, 20% of elderly couples admitted to adultery at least once throughout their long marriage.
 Infidelity was also mentioned by 15% of middle-aged couples.

 Statistics of Men Cheating

-According to research conducted by the Institute for Family Studies, 20% of married men cheat on their wives.
-According to an online study conducted by TAD, men do not stop cheating after the first time; in fact, they do so multiple times.
+Research conducted by the Institute of Family Studies revealed that 20% of married men cheat on their wives.
+According to an online study conducted by TAD, men do not stop cheating after the first time.
 Adultery is most commonly committed between the ages of 70 and 75.
-In comparison to Hispanic or White males, black men are more likely to cheat on their wives.
+Black men are more likely to cheat on their wives than Hispanic or white males.
 25% of married men admit to having one-night stands.
 Married males between the ages of 45 and 85 feel sorry about their unfaithful activities.

 Statistics of Women Cheating

-According to the Institute for Family Studies’ study, 13% of married women cheat on their partners.
+According to the Institute of Family Studies, 13% of married women cheat on their partners.
 Married women between the ages of 20 and 35 feel guilty about adultery in their marriage.
 In general, women in their 60s are at their most adulterous.
-In comparison to males, over 15% of women have emotionally bonded to someone.
+Compared to males, over 15% of women emotionally bonded to someone.

 Cheating Divorce Statistics

 One of the leading causes of divorce is adultery by married men or women.
 According to the National Institute of Health, infidelity is the primary reason for the breakup in 88% of relationships.
-Many of these couples are dealing with one partner’s infidelity.
+Many of these couples are dealing with partners’ infidelity.

-According to the findings of an American Psychological Association research, infidelity is the cause of 20-35% of divorces in the United States.
+The findings of American Psychological Association research show that infidelity is the cause of 20-35% of divorces in the United States.
 Only 43% of divorces are filed after only one incident of adultery.
 Even if they hear of their partner’s infidelity, about 31% of couples do not separate.

-In a Gallup study, it was shown that many couples divorced after discovering their better half is a cheater.
+A Gallup study showed that many couples divorced after discovering their better half is a cheater.
 In the majority of infidelity situations, the woman is the one who initiates the divorce.
 In general, partners under the age of 30 and over the age of 70 are less interested in divorce than those between the ages of 50 and 60.

-A survey of American people was conducted by YouGov.com to observe adults cheating.
-The adult couples in this group were either in committed or open relationships.
-The study’s main goal was to see if these couples are sexually active with someone with their parents’ consent or not.
-According to the statistics, roughly 19% of respondents are involved with their partner without their parents’ consent, while 11.9% of individuals admit to having intercourse with someone with their parents’ consent.
-Furthermore, 17.2% of adults aged 18 to 40 reported having sexual relationships with someone other than their partners with their parents’ consent.
-According to the study, just 3% of those aged 65 and up had been sexually involved in an extramarital affair.
+According to the statistics, roughly 19% of respondents are romantically involved without their parent’s consent, while 11.9% of individuals admitted to having intercourse.
+Furthermore, 17.2% of adults aged 18 to 40 reported having sexual relationships with someone other than their partners, and just 3% of those aged 65 and up had been sexually involved in an extramarital affair.

-According to a survey done by Ashley Madison, a dating site, to find out which profession cheats more.
+The Ashley Madison dating site also did polling to find out which profession cheats more.

-The statistics of cheating show that women in the medical industry cheat at a higher rate than males, with 23% of women cheating over 5% of men.
-Apart from this, 9% of women over 8% of men identified cheaters in several other professions such as retail and hospitality.
-In the sector of information technology, males cheat at a rate of 12% greater than women at 8%.
+The statistics show that women in the medical industry cheat at a higher rate than males, with 23% of women cheating over 5% of men.
+Apart from this, 9% of women and 8% of men were identified as cheaters in professions such as retail and hospitality.
+In the information technology sector, males cheat at a rate of 12% greater than women (8%).
 In the case of business founders, both have an 11%.

 How Many People Admit Infidelity?

-According to the findings of a Michigan survey, 48% of respondents acknowledged cheating on their relationship with someone else.
+According to the findings of a Michigan survey, 48% of respondents acknowledged having an affair with someone else.
 53.2% of those who cheated on their partners were never caught out.

-Furthermore, 49% confess their adultery to their partner within a week, 27% keep the cheating hidden for a month, and 24% take nearly six months to accept the infidelity.
+Furthermore, 49% confess their adultery to their partner within a week, 27% keep the cheating hidden for a month, and 24% take nearly six months to confess the infidelity.